 Course Pass/Fail Option & Policy

-To Request a course to be placed on Pass/Fail, you must submit an online Pass/Fail Request Form
+To Request a course to be placed on Pass/Fail, you must submit a Pass/Fail Request Form

 Experiential Global Learning follows the criteria set forth by the UConn Catalog in terms of pass/fail requirements and restrictions.